Skip to main content

 The JMRI DS64 Configuration tool lets you configure the internal options of a Digitrax DS64 Stationary Decoder directly from your computer running JMRI.

-To open this tool select "Configure DS64" from the LocoNet menu.
+To open this tool select "Configure DS64" from the LocoNet menu for the connection this DS64 is attached to.

 Each DS64 present on LocoNet is identified uniquely by its "Board ID".
 This tool may access a particular DS64 by entering the Board ID number in the selection box at the top of the window.